lgrammer/annexcss/README.md

 And that's all there is to it!

-There are docs planned that will be released alongside a TBA Next.js front-end framework.
+There are docs planned that will be released alongside the previously mentioned JS framework.

 AnnexCSS is made to compliment TailwindCSS classes and expand on animations, but using Tailwind is not a requirement.
 It works just fine with regular CSS.

-A Tailwind plugin is planned in the near future.
+A Tailwind plugin is planned in the near future and will be provided as an installation option.
+In the event you are using an extremely large amount of animations using the plugin would be the recommended option for maximizing optimization.

 Contributions are welcome but the focus is optimization.
 I'm only looking to extend classes if they relate to classic commonly used processing techniques.
 There will be a dicussion for this in the frameworks repo.